gost-dom/browser/docs/Code-architecture.md

 ## DOM

-The DOM is the core of the code base.
-This describes the tree of elements that exists in a document.

-This includes the core event dispatching mechanism, including bubbling, event capture.
+The DOM represents the fundamental document structure of elements, attributes, and text content.
+It also includes core event dispatch behaviour, including bubbling, cancallation, and event capture.

 Everything else is build on top of the DOM.

-## HTML
+## HTML DOM

-The DOM defines the basic `Element` type, but all the concrete interactible elements exist in the `html` package.

-This also includes the `Window` object itself.
+The HTML DOM adds HTML specific behaviour, such as form submission.
+It includes the `Window` object, loading HTML documents from an HTTP server,

-The HTML package defines an interface the script host must implement.
+The HTML package also orchestrates execution of client-side script code provided by an optional script engine.

-This decouples the DOM and HTML implementation from the actual JavaScript engine.
-It is possible to create a window without a script engine, in which case script elements will not be executed.

 ## Clock

 The code uses virtual time that will not proceed until client code tells to clock to move forward.
 All JavaScript `setTimeout` or `setInterval` callbacks will therefore not execute, until test code explicitly

 ## Scripting